SEPIA-Framework/sepia-docs/README.md

 Other notable components of the SEPIA Framework include a [WebSocket server](https://github.com/SEPIA-Framework/sepia-websocket-server-java) for chats and a [wake-word tool](https://github.com/SEPIA-Framework/sepia-wakeword-tools) for **"Hey SEPIA"** that even works on a Raspberry Pi Zero :relaxed: (thanks to Porcupine by Picovoice) and a [Speech-To-Text server](https://github.com/SEPIA-Framework/sepia-stt-server) that supports Kaldi open-source ASR (thanks to [Zamia speech](https://github.com/gooofy/zamia-speech)).

 ## Languages
-Currently SEPIA works in German and English with some services like news and soccer-results still optimized only for German meaning you will get an answer in English but see German news outlets for example or only Bundesliga results.
-The smart-services are constantly improving though.
+Currently SEPIA works in German and English with basic support (inside the client) to create custom commands in other common languages.
+Some services like news and soccer-results are optimized for German meaning you will get an answer in English but might see a mix of English and German news outlets or soccer results for the Bundesliga.
+The smart-services are constantly improving though and you can easily edit the list of outlets.

 ## Quick-start (for users)
 To use S.E.P.I.A. your personal, digital, open-source voice assistant you need 2 things:

-1. One of S.E.P.I.A.'s client apps, e.g. the web version: https://sepia-framework.github.io/app/ (app store versions coming soon)
+1. One of S.E.P.I.A.'s client apps, e.g. the web version: https://sepia-framework.github.io/app/ or the [official Android app](https://play.google.com/store/apps/details?id=de.bytemind.sepia.app.web)
 2. Access to a S.E.P.I.A. server.
 This can be [your own one](https://github.com/SEPIA-Framework/sepia-installation-and-setup), running e.g. on a Raspberry Pi or your Windows/Mac PC (see below) or you can find an open one hosted by a friend or a company (Note: the official SEPIA team is currently not hosting any public servers).

 To connect to a custom server simply open the app, change the "hostname" in the log-in screen and restart the app.
 A typical hostname could be the IP of the server, "raspberrypi.local", "my-server.example.org/sepia" or "[your-ngrok-url]/sepia" (for test-servers).